open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

       }
     }

-##### Figure 21.
+##### Figure 22.
 Use Case #2.
 Asking and assistant if they are willing and able to support a specific task.

-Figure 21 shows the same bot as Figure 20 being asked if it supports a specific task.
+Figure 22 shows the same bot as Figure 21 being asked if it supports a specific task.
 The extra _context_ and private _utterance_ events are used to communicate the specific task that is being requested.
 It is this which distinguishes use case #1 from use case #2.

-The target assistant should return a _publishManifest_ containing any agents that it believes are capable and willing to respond to the private utterance in the given context.
+The target assistant should return a _publishManifests_ containing any agents that it believes are capable and willing to respond to the private utterance in the given context.
 In the above example, the _recommendScope is explicitly set to the default value "internal".

     {
       "ovon": {